wso2/docs-ei/en/micro-integrator/docs/setup/security/configuring_keystores.md

     !!!
 Note
         You can use a custom location <b>only</b> if you are using an updated version of the Micro Integrator.
 Read the below instructions for details.

-3. Open the deployment.toml file, and update the parameter values for the newly-created internal keystore.
+3. Open the `deployment.toml` file add the relevant configurations (as described below).

+    -   If you are using an [updated](https://updates.docs.wso2.com/en/latest/updates/overview/) Micro Integrator, use the following configuration and change the values.

         !!!
-Warning
+Info
-        WSO2 released a product update on <b>17/09/2020</b>, which requires that you provide the full path to your keystore file.
+            WSO2 released a product update on <b>17/09/2020</b>, which requires that you provide the full path to your keystore file in your configuration as shown below.
 If you don't already have this update, you can [get the latest updates](https://updates.docs.wso2.com/en/latest/updates/overview/) now.

+        ```toml
+        [keystore.internal]
+        file_name="repository/resources/security/wso2carbon.jks"
+        type="JKS"
+        password="wso2carbon"
+        alias="wso2carbon"
+        key_password="wso2carbon"
+        ```

+    -   If you are using a Micro Integrator <b>without</b> updates, use the following configuration and change the values.

+        !!!
+Info
-        If you are not using the product update, you should only specify the keystore name in the configuration (`file_name="wso2carbon.jks"`).
-Also, be sure to have the keystore file in the default `<MI_HOME>/repository/security/` folder.
+            Be sure to specify the keystore name instead of the file path.
+Also, be sure to store the keystore file in the default `<MI_HOME>/repository/security/` folder.
 Custom keystore locations cannot be used without the product update.

         ```toml
         [keystore.internal]
-    file_name="repository/resources/security/wso2carbon.jks"
+        file_name="wso2carbon.jks"
         type="JKS"
         password="wso2carbon"
         alias="wso2carbon"
         key_password="wso2carbon"
         ```
     Find more details about [internal keystore parameters](../../../references/config-catalog/#internal-keystore).

 ## Optional: Changing the default truststore